bobbrez/wedding-vows/README.md

 By making this commitment today, Bob and Galia’s relationship will become stronger, better, and deeper.
 Today, Bob and Galia demonstrate their devotion to each other By dedicating themselves to a life together And they show their respect for each other By setting forth to honor the vows they have created.
 Today, their lives, which began on separate paths, will be officially joined as one
 ["We are gathered here, not to witness the beginning of what will be, but rather what already is! "]

-## ACKNOWLEDGMENT OF FAMILY & FRIENDS
+## II.
+ACKNOWLEDGMENT OF FAMILY & FRIENDS
  Today represents not only the joining of Bob and Galia But also the joining of their families and friends Bob and Galia would like to recognize their parents on this occasion, They offer their profound gratitude For all the love and care their parents showed in raising them.
 Parents, the unconditional gifts of love and support That you have continually offered Have inspired them to become who they are today, And they thank you, from the bottom of their hearts, Without you, this day would not be possible.
 As much as today it is a celebration of Bob and Galia’s marriage, It is also a celebration of their love, Which is built upon the last seven years they have spent together And all the experiences encompassed in [more and a quarter of their lives spent together]

-## REMEMBRANCES & ACKNOWLEDGMENTS
+## III.
+REMEMBRANCES & ACKNOWLEDGMENTS
  Bob and Galia have also asked that we take a moment  of silence  To honor those loved ones who are not with us today

     [Moment of silence]